Home > What We Do > Whistleblower Law > Do You Need a CFTC Whistleblower Lawyer?

 The Dodd-Frank Act provides rewards for those who report their employer’s commodities and futures trading fraud to the proper authorities.
 By providing monetary rewards and employment protections for those who are bold enough to do the right thing, the government seeks to encourage whistleblowers to expose commodities fraud and market manipulation.
 If you have reported or are considering reporting your company’s misconduct, the Dodd-Frank Act could allow you to obtain a reward for alerting the authorities to the problem, and could protect you from retaliation by those responsible.

-In addition to bringing numerous claims before the Commodities and Futures Trading Commission (CFTC) for reward consideration, the whistleblower lawyers at The Employment Law Group® law firm are experienced in representing employees in Dodd-Frank Act cases in federal court.
+The Commodities and Futures Trading Commission’s whistleblower program was established by the Dodd-Frank Act.
+In addition to bringing numerous claims of violations of the Commodity Exchange Act and related laws before the CFTC for reward consideration, the whistleblower lawyers at The Employment Law Group® law firm are experienced in representing employees in Dodd-Frank Act cases in federal court.
 Our cases have been on the cutting edge of this law since its passage in 2010.

 Representing an employee before a federal district court, our attorneys obtained one of the first judicial decisions in the country creating a broad definition of who qualifies for protection under the Dodd-Frank Act.
 In another case before a federal district court, we obtained a decision that created a favorable standard for employees by giving deference to decisions made by the Department of Labor.